Mathstub

 A simple worked example

 Say you join a software startup and exercise your options in 2026 for $50,000 total, when the company has $20 million in assets (well under the $75M cap).
-Five years later the company is acquired and your shares are worth $5,050,000 โ€” a $5,000,000 gain.

-• Without QSBS, that gain at the top 23.8% federal rate (20% long-term + 3.8% NIIT) would have cost about $1,190,000.
+The shares were issued after July 4, 2025 and held 5 full years, so 100% of the $5,000,000 gain is federal-tax-free.
+Without QSBS, that gain at the top 23.8% rate (20% long-term + 3.8% NIIT) would have cost about $1,190,000.

-Sell at year 3 instead and you would exclude 50% โ€” $2,500,000 tax-free, with the other half taxed.
+Sell at year 3 instead and you would exclude 50% — $2,500,000 tax-free, with the other half taxed.
 Still a six-figure savings for holding a little longer than you might have.

 The state-tax catch most people miss

-QSBS is a federal break.
-States get to decide whether they follow it, and not all do.
-The big one: California does not recognize QSBS at all โ€” it taxes the full gain at state rates even when your federal tax is zero.
+The big one: California does not recognize QSBS at all — it taxes the full gain at state rates even when your federal tax is zero.

 New Jersey and a couple of others also decouple.